-Most of us who grew up in the 1950’s and 60’s felt the constant threat of nuclear war and were anxious about whether we would live long enough to experience the joys this life has to offer; like the feeling of independence that comes from leaving our parents’ home to find our own way, getting jobs, getting married, having children, etc. God gives us the Biblical stories from history to help us better understand these feelings so that we might avoid the anxieties so prevalent in our society today and the drugs required to deal with them.
+Most of us who grew up in the 1950’s and 60’s felt the constant threat of nuclear war and were anxious about whether we would live long enough to experience the joys this life has to offer; like the feeling of independence that comes from leaving our parents’ home to find our own way, getting jobs, getting married, having children, etc. God gives us the Biblical stories from history to help us better understand these feelings so that we might avoid the anxieties so prevalent in our society today and the drugs required to cope with them.

 Merriam-Webster defines anxious as: “characterized by extreme uneasiness of mind or brooding fear about some contingency.”
-The Bible describes this feeling many different ways, using many different words; like worry, trouble, heaviness, distress, cares, etc. So, what does God say we should do with these feelings?
+The Bible describes this feeling many different ways, using many different words; like fear, worry, trouble, heaviness, distress, etc. So, what does God say we should do with these feelings?